rails/rails/guides/source/active_record_migrations.md

 PostgreSQL, the `pg_dump` utility is used.
 For MySQL and MariaDB, this file will contain the output of `SHOW CREATE TABLE` for the various tables.

-To load the schema from `db/structure.sql`, run `rails db:structure:load`.
+To load the schema from `db/structure.sql`, run `bin/rails db:structure:load`.
 Loading this file is done by executing the SQL statements it contains.
 By definition, this will create a perfect copy of the database's structure.